-The Academy encourages all employees to settle complaints either informally or by formal mediation.
-Mediation is voluntary and will only take place with the agreement of both parties.
-Where mediation is agreed once the formal grievance procedure has been started, the formal procedure will be adjourned whilst the mediation takes place.
-In the event that no mutually acceptable solution is reached through mediation, the procedure will be reconvened at the point of adjournment.
+The Academy encourages employees to address complaints either informally or through formal mediation.
+Participation in mediation is voluntary and contingent upon the agreement of both parties.
+If mediation is initiated after the formal grievance procedure has started, the procedure will be temporarily halted while mediation occurs.
+If mediation does not lead to a mutually acceptable resolution, the formal procedure will resume from the point of interruption.